sampocs/CS506_Momentum/README.md

 5. Type “npm install” to install tools for building the app
 6. Once installation finishes, type npm start.
 This should open up an expo address on the localhost with a QR code.
 This can be scanned through the expo app on any mobile device.
 Alternatively, expo can be run with an iOS emulator on the computer.
 7. The application should now be running, complete with all tests enabled.

+Website version:
+The website folder contains the files specific to the website.
+Instructions on how to build and run the website:
+1. Open the website folder.
+2. In cmd, type "npm start".
+Ensure you have npm installed before doing this step.
+3. It should return a URL which renders the website and connections.
+By default, it is localhost:3000
+4. If it doesn't automatically open this address in an Internet browser, navigate to this address.
+5. The website should be running on this particular address.